etherpush/ERC20-Tokens/README.md

 # Hint

-Anyone Can Send A Pull Request To This Repositorie, But Make sure the format is the following:
+Anyone Can Send A Pull Request To This Repositoriy, But Make sure the format is the following:

 ```
   "ETH": {